 Potential investors may opt between regional center investments or direct investments – both of these choices having advantages and disadvantages of their own.
 If you have extensive managerial experience, you may opt for a direct investment, as this will allow you to retain control over your investment and manage it directly.

 On the other hand, regional center investments tend to be more popular since they do not require any direct, hands-on managerial work.
 The job creation requirements associated with regional center investments are more lax, meaning that it will be easier to fulfill the EB-5 requirements.
-Investors must have a clear understanding of their options, requirements and obligations – so it’s strongly recommended to partner with an immigration law firm.
+Investors must have a clear understanding of their options, requirements and obligations – so it’s strongly recommended to partner with an employment immigration lawyer.

 Can I apply for an EB-5 Visa while holding an H-1B Visa?